-In 2015, nearly three-quarters of a million vehicles were stolen in the United States.
-Vehicle theft is a billion-dollar crime, with the cost of stolen vehicles coming in at more than $5 billion in 2015 alone — up from $4.5 billion in 2014.
-To help drivers keep their vehicles safe, the National Highway Traffic Safety Administration is resuming its annual vehicle theft prevention campaign during July — National Vehicle Theft Prevention Month.
+In 2016, more than three-quarters of a million vehicles were stolen in the United States—and nearly half of those thefts were due to driver error.
+Vehicle theft is a multi-billion-dollar crime, with the cost of stolen vehicles coming in at almost $6 billion in 2016 alone—up from $5 billion in 2015.
+Summers prove to be the worst season for vehicle theft.
+So, to help drivers keep their vehicles safe, the National Highway Traffic Safety Administration is continuing its annual Vehicle Theft Prevention Campaign during July—National Vehicle Theft Prevention Month.

-A motor vehicle is stolen every 45 seconds in the United States
+A motor vehicle is stolen every 41 seconds in the United States.

 - Honda Accord

 - Toyota Camry